pytorch-ignite/pytorch-ignite.ai/src/tutorials/beginner/02-transformers-text-classification.md

 ## Basic Setup

-Next we will follow the tutorial and load up our dataset and tokenizer to prepocess the data.
+Next we will follow the tutorial and load up our dataset and tokenizer to preprocess the data.

 ### Data Preprocessing